arborlux/hist3814o/Module 1/Interesting Annotation.md

 ---

 This is in response to the following [annotation](https://hypothes.is/a/00-vsFiFEeijmh-3Z-5QAg) by [Sherlyn Assam](https://github.com/sherlynassam).
-I found it so interesting because it made me revaluate  my position on Ian Miligan's [blog post](https://ianmilligan.ca/2014/10/23/sshrcs-research-data-archiving-policy-and-historians/) about SSHRC's data accessibility policy.
+I found it so interesting because it made me revaluate my position on Ian Milligan's [blog post](https://ianmilligan.ca/2014/10/23/sshrcs-research-data-archiving-policy-and-historians/) about SSHRC's data accessibility policy.

 Originally, I hadn't given much value to the opinion of researchers that would not want to share their research and notes.
 I made an [annotation](https://hypothes.is/a/yTr1BFyJEeif4UMQj89P1g) explaining my position on the matter.
 But as Sherlyn puts it, I wouldn't want to share my homework with someone else who didn't bother to put in the effort themselves.
 It seems petty, but credit is a very important part of being rewarded for an accomplishment that took a lot of effort to achieve.
 I'm sure the majority of researchers work incredibly hard to win funding competitions to earn their awards to fund their research.
 The key being *their*.